INTERMEDIATE TEST CELLS

 Atec is a USAF Worldwide Contractor for Hush Houses, Control Systems, Thrust Stands, Test Cells, and Civil Engineering.
 Vital Link, Inc. is now a member of the Atec network of companies.
 Their experience with hush houses, noise suppressors, run-up enclosures and related subsystems is top rank.
 Their field support and repair teams, as well as their large scale steel fabrication are world renowned.

 Through our subsidiary Celtech, we can also offer upgrades and repairs that can overcome obsolescence in Celtech, Space Corp., Page Avjet, Knight Aerospace and intermediate ASE equipment.
 Below is a brief, general breakdown of the 4 main components of Atec’s Intermediate Test Cells:

-Atec’s Thrust Stand
+Atec’s 50K Pound Thrust Stand

 The thrust stand has unique features, such as the elimination of side tie-down restraints, which in addition to posing a tripping hazard, also require NDI and maintenance.

 The old T20 thrust stand made it extremely difficult to access the underside of the engine where most modules reside.
 Atec corrected this by providing a cut-out access in the lower frame that allows a floor jack to move, raise and lower heavy engine modules without restriction.
 Our T-20, T-21 and T-24/33 portable test cells are the U.S. military’s fielded standards.
-T-20C testing is now proven for Naval and other uses of F404 and F414 engines as a low cost alternative to the JETI/SETI/TPTI systems.
+T-20C testing is now proven for Naval and other uses of F404 and F414 engines as a lower cost or joint services alternative to the JETI/SETI/TPTI systems.